swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 It will print out the contents of `ex_data.txt` twice. `cat` just takes a list of file names and writes out their contents one after another (this is where the name comes from, `cat` is short for "concatenate").

+Want to see what our `hello` program contains?

 * * * *
 **Short Exercises**